MeetBorda/ToDo-List/README.md

 Todo-list is a complete web application that I am currently working on.
 This application demonstrates some of the core skills and elements of web development.
 This repository will be updated as new skills are aquired.

-## Features
+## Features/Goals

 * Responsive design
+* Addition of tasks
-* Addition/Deletion of tasks
+* Deletion of tasks
+* Presentation of single task with greater detail i.e. discription, location
 * Strike through of task when the task is clicked on
-* Collapsible text entry that is reviled when the Plus button is selected
-* Trash buttons that only show when an task is hovered over

 ## Tasks
   * Transition the fornt-end only app to a full stack web app